With 75 seasons under our belt, we may be one of Denver’s oldest orchestras, but we certainly don’t act our age.

 Adam Flatt came on board as music director in June 2010.
 Adam’s dynamic and inspiring leadership over the next three years continued Horst’s legacy and further increased the artistic quality of the orchestra.

-We selected award-winning conductor Lawrence Golan as our conductor and music director when Adam departed in 2013.
-Lawrence, a professor and music director at the University of Denver’s Lamont School of Music, led DPO on international tours to China and Germany and established the International Conducting Workshop, which has featured guest conductors such as Robert Spano, Diane Wittry, Gary Lewis, and Donald Schleicher.
-Lawrence Golan stepped down as Music Director in 2024, and DPO is currently conducting a competitive conductor search.
-Lawrence continues to serve as our Music Director Laureate.
+We selected award-winning conductor Lawrence Golan as our conductor and music director in 2013.
+Lawrence, a professor and music director at the University of Denver’s Lamont School of Music, led DPO on international tours to China and Germany and established the International Conducting Workshop, featuring distinguished guest conductors from across the country.

-Fresh off that search, we’re thrilled to usher in a bold new chapter: on January 24, 2025, acclaimed conductor Scott O’Neil was named the sixth Music Director of the Denver Philharmonic Orchestra.
+Fresh off that search, we ushered in a bold new chapter on January 24, 2025, when acclaimed conductor Scott O’Neil was named the sixth Music Director of the Denver Philharmonic Orchestra.
 A nine-year Resident Conductor of the Colorado Symphony, Scott captivated Denver audiences with his innovative Inside the Score series and his engaging storytelling work on CPR Classical’s Behind the Baton.

-As we prepare for our 78th season under Maestro O’Neil’s leadership, his visionary programming—combining deep storytelling, bold emotion, and cross-genre innovation—promises to redefine how our community experiences classical music.
+As we prepare for our future under Maestro O’Neil’s leadership, his visionary programming—combining deep storytelling, bold emotion, and cross-genre innovation—promises to redefine how our community experiences classical music.
 Our legacy continues to evolve, powered by innovation, excellence, and the promise of the future.